Let’s talk about social media anxiety disorder.

 Social media is amazing but can be addicting & drive the best of us INSANE.

 Lauryn has been a fan of taking social media breaks for years, which inspires all of us on The Skinny Confidential team to take them too.
-Social media isn’t all bad but if you’re feeling overwhelmed that we highly recommend you start by choosing one day a week for a blackout.
+Social media isn’t all bad but if you’re feeling overwhelmed, we highly recommend you start by choosing one day a week for a blackout.
 That’s right.
 Ignore all social media.

 How To Deal With Social Media Anxiety